TheHadiAhmadi/TestTestCMS/docs/User.md

 * Activity Monitoring: Implement audit and logging mechanisms to track user interactions with the system, such as accessing course materials and submitting assignments.

 ## Proposal
-This proposal outlines the approach for managing user accounts within FluentCMS, focusing on user attributes, authentication, roles, and permissions to support various user types and access levels.
+This proposal outlines the approach for managing user accounts within TestTestCMS, focusing on user attributes, authentication, roles, and permissions to support various user types and access levels.

 ## Features
 * User Creation and Management: Ability to create, update, and delete user accounts, assign roles, and manage user permissions.